National Lottery Community Fund

 The National Lottery Community Fund, legally named the Big Lottery Fund, is a non-departmental public body responsible for distributing funds raised by the National Lottery for "good causes".

-Since 2004 it has awarded over £9 billion to more than 130,000 projects in the UK.
+It is the largest community funder in the UK and its purpose is to award funding that strengthens society and improves lives across the UK.
+Thanks to National Lottery players, it will distribute at least £4 billion by 2030, supporting activities that create resilient communities that are more inclusive and environmentally sustainable.